British police open murder probe after 'random' knife attack | DW | 06.09.2020

 Read more: Far-right protesters clash with UK police at anti-migrant march

-Andy Street, the mayor of the West Midlands region, said he had been briefed by police.
+"The motivation is not yet understood," said Andy Street, the mayor of the West Midlands region, after a police briefing.

-"The motivation is not yet understood," he said.
 "The area is calm and the public has been told to go about their business but remain vigilant."

 Officers have been unable to confirm speculation that gunshots were heard in the area in and around the time of the stabbings.